Get to Know Renee

 Renee is one of the most respected in her field for being fair, honest and hard working.
 Throughout her athletic career and her career as a top prosecutor, Renee's drive and determination have humbly been on display.
 The same drive and determination that made her a young olympian and the same respected record she has earned as a prosecutor and district court judge will continue to benefit the citizens of Harris County upon her re-election.

 Renee began working at the Harris County District Attorney office in 1992.
-Renee was a strong asset for the citizens of Harris County as an Assistant District Attorney for 21 years prior to her election to the 337th District Court.
+Renee was a strong asset for the citizens of Harris County as an Assistant District Attorney for 21 years and as a District Court Judge in the 337th for 4 years.

 Her accomplishments included: